 Unable to connect locally?
 Contact Military OneSource via secure live chat or call 800-342-9647.

-Assignment tours are 24 months for unaccompanied/single and 36 months for accompanied; check with your MPF for the most current information.
+Assignment tours are 24 months for unaccompanied/single and 36 months for accompanied.
+Check with your military personnel flight for the most current information.

 Passports and Visas